Designing the Interface

 - REST (GET and POST)

-For data products, DataSQRL generates view definitions as deployment assets in build/deploy/plan
+For data products, DataSQRL generates view definitions as deployment assets in build/deploy/plan which can be queried directly.

 Data Productsโ